outcoldsolutions/splunk-app-boilerplate/README.md

 * Default configurations for Splunk instance should be minimum, but at the same time allowing you to start quickly.
-* If you aren't sure if change should be made or not, open a ticket for discussion.
+* If you aren't sure if a change should be made, open a ticket for discussion.